News Ngā Karere

 Media play an important role in helping the public understand the scale and impact of abuse in care.
 If media people would like to attend and/or report on a Royal Commission public hearing, you must adhere to these Media Guidelines which include applying to attend/report within five business days.
 If you have an media enquiry, please contact: firstname.lastname@example.org or 027 298 2094.

-The responses of State agencies to the abuse and neglect of children, young people and vulnerable adults will be examined in an upcoming public hearing.
+The responses of faith institutions to abuse and neglect of children, young people and vulnerable adults in their care will be examined by the Royal Commission